lmmx/watir-paper-scanner/README.md

 The end product also ought to be aware that there are sometimes "equally corresponding" authors and handle multiple corresponding authors as is often stated.
 <center>
 ![logo](https://raw.github.com/lmmx/watir-paper-scanner/master/scrapertests.png "")
 <br /><sup>These are the outputs from running the pmcscraper.rb script <a href="https://github.com/lmmx/watir-paper-scanner/blob/1672075219c750462fcf0f909dddd33287c51858/pmcscraper.rb">as it stands</a> (7th Nov '13).<br />I'm outputting the variables to show what values they take in given instances.
-The idea is now to match up usernames with surnames.
-Lines referenced are those of <a href="https://docs.google.com/spreadsheet/ccc?key=0Aj697J8sF_ekdHM4NVBRZWV0eXFERGxrWEdzSlRReUE#gid=5">the spreadsheet</a>.</sup>
+The idea is now to match up usernames with surnames. <br />Lines referenced are those of <a href="https://docs.google.com/spreadsheet/ccc?key=0Aj697J8sF_ekdHM4NVBRZWV0eXFERGxrWEdzSlRReUE#gid=5">the spreadsheet</a>.</sup>
 </center>
 <h2>Parlez-vous <i>Ruby</i>?</h2>
 I'm a life sciences undergraduate with <i>no formal training</i> in code (hopefully it doesn't show) beyond what I've picked up through practice, and am extremely grateful for the patience and assistance of more experienced Ruby programmers.